• Skip to primary navigation

 P/E Ratios

 By historical terms, that's certainly overvalued.
 However, the market has been overvalued for a long time.
-And if you had tried to build a "crash-proof" portfolio a year ago, you would have missed out on some of the best gains in history.
+In 2021, the P/E ratio was 21, and we felt it was overvalued then.
+And if you had tried to build a "crash-proof" portfolio over the last 4 years, you would have missed out on some of the best gains in history.

 Economy

-But if a country is struggling with rates of unemployment or wages have decreased, consumers will also decrease their spending.
+If a country is struggling with high rates of unemployment or inflation, consumers will also decrease their spending.
 This will result in lower earnings for the companies that trade on the stock market.

 Company earnings are one of the foundational factors that can affect a stock's share price.
 So lower earnings often eventually leads to lower prices.
 In this way, an economic recession can eventually cause the stock market to tumble as well.